Celtic Boy Names and Irish Boy Names

 ABBAN: abbot

-ABRACHAM, BRAM: Irish form of Abraham (father of many)
+ABRACHAM, BRAM: Irish form of the male name Abraham (father of many)

 ADAMNAN, AWNAN: little Adam